HasanMammadov/VPC_Practice/README.md

 * 4. Internet Gateway
 * 5. NACL's
 * 6. NAT Gateway
+*  Also we need creat 2 EC2.
+1st for Bastion host, 2nd for private subnets.

-### Assosation Subnets
+### Assosation Subnets.

 * After creating public and private subnets we need assosiate subnets.
-* For high aviabilty creat subnets different AZ's.
+* For high availability creat subnets in different AZ's.
 ### Internet Gateway.

-* Since 1 VPC can have 1 Intenet Gateway.
+* 1 VPC can have 1 Intenet Gateway.
 * Attach VPC to Gateway.

 ### Route Tables.